UNIVERSITY OF WISCONSIN River Falls

-A Federal Perkins Loan is a low-interest (5 percent) loan for undergraduate students with financial need.
+A Federal Perkins Loan is a low-interest (5 percent) loan that was previously awarded to undergraduate students with financial need.
 UWRF is the lender.
 The loan is made with government funds with a share contributed by UWRF.
 The borrower must repay this loan to UWRF.
-The principal and interest that is repaid is deposited back into the loan fund to lend out again to current and future students.

-UWRF has contracted with Educational Computer Systems Incorporated ( ECSI ) to service their Federal Perkins loan program, creating and maintaining the promissory note through the billing processes.
-ECSI has been in the business of servicing student loans for over 30 years.
-With ECSI, you may access your account at any time over the Internet at http//:www.ecsi.net .
-Also ECSI has Customer Service Representatives available Monday through Friday, 6:30 a.m. through 6:30 p.m.
-Questions about the Perkins loans may be directed to ECSI .
+UWRF has contracted with Heartland Educational Computer Systems Incorporated (Heartland ECSI ) to service their Federal Perkins loan program.Heartland ECSI has been in the business of servicing student loans for over 30 years.
+With Heartland ECSI, you may access your account at any time over the Internet at heartlandecsi.com.
+Customer service representatives are available at 888-549-3274 Monday through Friday, 6:30 a.m. through 6:30 p.m. to answer questions about your Federal Perkins loan.

-If ECSI is unable to answer your questions, you may contact the school at:
+If Heartland ECSI is unable to answer your questions, you may contact the school at:

 The following information is a summary from a Master Promissory Note.
 It is the legal document governing the relation of UWRF and the borrower.